Learn more today to impact tomorrow

 TEDU 101: Introduction to Teaching

-An introduction to teaching and learning in elementary settings.
+Provides undergraduate students with an introduction to teaching and learning in elementary settings.
 Students will explore current educational reforms and their influences on elementary schools and students.
+Service-learning activities will enable students to gain firsthand experiences in urban elementary classrooms.
+Fall and Spring semesters.
+Face-to-face instruction.

 TEDU 385: Teaching Writing Through Children’s Literature